A Guide to Canadian Climate Zones

 Edmonton’s Climate Zone

-Based on the updated map, Edmonton and some of the surrounding area is considered Zone 4a.
+Based on the updated map, Edmonton and some of its surrounding area is considered Zone 4a.
 However, with the extreme and changing weather Alberta is known for, we can still get test winters that are a Zone 2b or 3.
 Much of the rest of Alberta is marked as a Zone 2 or 3.
-The map is a useful tool for understanding your climate and choosing plants for your garden that will have the best chance of success but should not be seen as an absolute.
+The map is a useful tool for understanding climate and choosing plants that will have the best chance of success, but should not be seen as an absolute.

-Many gardeners and Edmonton Horticultural Society members grow outside of our listed zone by changing the way they care for or place their plants.
-Seasoned gardeners in the area also understand that at least once a decade we get a particularly nasty test winter and this takes out a few specimens and makes room for new plants.
+Many gardeners and Edmonton Horticultural Society members grow plants rated for outside of our listed zone by changing the way they care for or place their plants.
+Seasoned gardeners also understand that at least once a decade we get a particularly nasty test winter and this takes out a few specimens and makes room for new plants.
 One of the exciting things about gardening is that we are at the whims of nature.

 Stretching the Climate Zones

-The growing zone system in Canada is meant as a guideline and is specifically designed for trees and shrubs that are subject to all the elements.
+The growing zone system in Canada is meant as a guideline and is specifically designed for trees and shrubs that are subject to the elements.
 Perennials are more affected by the depth of snow received over winter than any other factor.
-People can easily stretch perennials a zone or three with protective measures.
+Gardeners can easily stretch perennials a zone or three with protective measures.
 Areas, even in the same yard, can have different microclimates that would be considered a higher or lower zone depending on different factors.
-Things such as sun exposure and snow drifting can greatly affect whether or not a plant survives.
-For more information on microclimates, see Using Microclimates to Stretch Growing Zones
+Factors such as sun exposure and snow drifting can greatly affect whether or not a plant survives.
+For more information on microclimates, see Using Microclimates to Stretch Growing Zones.

 You can find an interactive map of these zones and a more in-depth explanation at Canada’s Plant Hardiness Site.